Carlisle City Hostel, 36 Abbey Street, Carlisle, CA3 8TX

 Walks:Long Distance Walks

 This accommodation is available to individuals and has a pub within walking distance.
-It is on the Land's End to John O' Groats Cycle Route, the or near to the Settle to Carlisle railway, the Cumbria Way, the Hadrians Wall National Trail and the City, Backpacker and Boutique Hostels map.
+It is on the Land's End to John O' Groats Cycle Route, the Settle to Carlisle railway, the Cumbria Way, the Hadrians Wall National Trail and the City, Backpacker and Boutique Hostels map.